rocky-557/Ragbot/README.md

 - **FAISS Retrieval**: Uses a dense retriever for retrieving relevant documents from a knowledge base using FAISS .
 - **Groq Acceleration**: Accelerates inference using Groq for high-performance processing.
 - **Easy Configuration**: Simple setup and configuration for different datasets and use cases.
-- **Scalable**: Supports scaling across multiple Groq chips for larger workloads.
+- **Scalable**: Supports scaling across multiple Groq LPU chips for larger workloads.

 ## Prerequisites